macabees/pv/README.md

 ## Run image
 `$ docker run -it --rm macabees/pv`

-Note: This is only a demo that types some stuff on the screen.
+Note: This is only a demo script that types text on the screen.